oktadev/okta-blog/_source/_posts/2022-06-15-terraform-eks-microservices.md

 ### Build the VPC

 Next up, you need a VPC, subnets, route tables, and other networking bits.
 You will use the `vpc` module from the [`terraform-aws-modules`](https://github.com/terraform-aws-modules) repository.
 This module is a wrapper around the AWS VPC module.
 It makes it easier to configure VPCs and all the other required networking resources.
-Create a file:
+Create a `vpc.tf` file:

 ```bash
 touch vpc.tf